 Please write your solutions on these homework pages and show enough of your work so that I can follow your thought process.
 This makes it easier for me to grade.
 Also please staple the homework together before you turn it in.
-Sometimes I have my stapler, but there is also a stapler in my office and at the CaMS Study Tables in AS-107-S.
+Sometimes I have my stapler, but there is also a stapler in my office and at the Study Tables.